 In theory, engagement means the willingness to pay for the product or service.
 A mobile app offers an opportunity to interact with the customers at different facets of the marketing campaign.

 Feedback may take the form of a complaint, review, or suggestion.
-All these are valuable to your operation because listening and acting on these will lead to improvements in processes, products, and management.
+All these are valuable to your operation because listening and acting on these will improve processes, products, and management.

-This allows the brand to improve and really divert on the resources onto capitalizing on businesses that will bring more leads and profits.
+This allows the brand to improve and divert the resources onto capitalizing on businesses that will bring more leads and profits.

 This is perhaps the most benefit of having a mobile app—the higher returns on investment.
 Speaking of costs, the money needed to invest in marketing activities will be reduced significantly.
 The same is true for reducing overhead costs.